apluslms/radar/doc/DEVELOPMENT.md

 Now you should be able to login to Radar using LTI from A+ as well as import automatically or manually configured exercises from A+.
 Only thing not working is automatic fetching of submissions and automatic matching.
 To match submissions you will still have to run
 `python manage.py matchsubmissions <course_id>/<exercise_id>`

+## Testing with Celery locally

+To test Radar with Celery similar to in production you can use the following steps:

+Make sure you have the following installed (For Mac use Brew to install the packages):

+    apt install \
+        memcached \
+        libmemcached11 \
+        zlib1g

+(For Mac if Brew is used to install the packages then run the following commands using Brew)

+Linux:
+1. Set <b>DEBUG</b> and <b>CELERY_DEBUG</b> to <b>TRUE</b> in root/radar/settings.py
+2. Run Docker if not already running: `sudo dockerd`
+3. Start Rabbitmq broker: `docker run -d -p 5672:5672 rabbitmq`
+4. Start Memcached: `sudo service memcached start` <br>
+    4.1.
+Mac example: `brew services start memcached`
+5. Start Celery worker from the root of the project: `celery -A radar worker -P threads --loglevel=INFO`

+Now all of the Celery tasks should be listed when you launch the Celery worker:
+* data.graph.generate_match_graph
+* matcher.greedy_string_tiling.matchlib.tasks.match_all_combinations
+* matcher.greedy_string_tiling.matchlib.tasks.match_to_others
+* matcher.tasks.handle_match_results
+* matcher.tasks.match_against_template
+* matcher.tasks.match_all_new_submissions_to_exercise
+* matcher.tasks.match_exercise
+* provider.tasks.create_submission
+* provider.tasks.get_full_course_config
+* provider.tasks.recompare_all_unmatched
+* provider.tasks.reload_exercise_submissions
+* provider.tasks.task_error_handler
+* radar.celery.debug_task
+* review.helpers.build_clusters
+* review.helpers.build_graph_clusters

+When the Radar application runs one those tasks you should be able to see the task run in the Celery worker terminal, where you launched the worker.
+In production these tasks are split up between 4 different Celery workers.